 - Try to keep your bag as light as possible

-- Bring sweets and/or snacks to help you power through the trek, like nuts, energy bars, or dried fruits.
+- Bring healthy snacks to help you power through the trek, like nuts, energy bars, or dried fruits.

-- Use walking poles or sticks to make your walk easier.
+- Use hiking poles / walking sticks to make your walk easier.
 If you don’t have walking poles, you can rent them from us.